srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

 1. Under **Resource Group**, open the **Select existing** dropdown, and then click **rg-az220**

-    This is the resource group that you created in the previous lab.
-We will be grouping the resources that we create for this course together in the same resource group.
-This should help you to clean up your resources when you have completed the course.
+    You will be grouping the resources that you create for this course together in the same resource group.
+It's a best practice to group related resources in this way, and will help you to clean up your resources when you no longer need them.

-1. Under **Location**, open the drop-down list and select the same region as your resource group.
+1. Under **Location**, open the drop-down list and select the same region that you selected for your resource group.

-    As we saw previously, Azure is supported by a series of datacenters that are placed in regions all around the world.
-When you create something in Azure, you deploy it to one of these datacenter locations.

-    > **Note**:  When picking a datacenter to host your app, keep in mind that picking a datacenter close to your end users will decrease load/response times.
+    > **Note**: When picking a datacenter to host your resources, keep in mind that picking a datacenter close to your end users will decrease load/response times.
 If you are on the other side of the world from your end users, you should not be picking the datacenter nearest you.

 1. At the bottom of the blade, click **Create**.